Educational Resources

 The Central Queensland Conservatorium of Music is proud of its reputation for providing a supportive, nurturing and friendly environment for exceptional students to work with award-winning staff.

-2021 STEM Expo -Resource of Educators
+2022 STEM Expo – Resource of Educators

 CMERC Researchers and RHD Students held a stall at the event for Coastal and Marine Science.
-The STEM Expo is held annually for Gladstone STEM Educators & Community Members with an interest in Citizen Science.
+The STEM Expo is held annually for Gladstone STEM Educators and Community Members with an interest in Citizen Science.

 Future Leaders Eco Challenge (FLEC)

-CQUniversity hosted over 40 female high school students from account the region and on Curtis Island, promoting courses and seagrass restoration research.
+We hosted over 40 female high school students from account the region and on Curtis Island, promoting courses and seagrass restoration research.
 CMERC researchers ran an activity with the Boyne Island Environmental Education Centre.

 Coastal Marine Ecosystems Research Centre

-CQUniversity Australia’s Coastal Marine Ecosystems Research Centre (CMERC) has been established to work with coastal industries and communities to develop practical and sustainable solutions for our unique coast and marine environments.
+Our Coastal Marine Ecosystems Research Centre (CMERC) has been established to work with coastal industries and communities to develop practical and sustainable solutions for our unique coast and marine environments.
 Some educational resources developed through CMERC are:

-Agri-Tech Education is a collection of projects aimed to showcase the scientific and digital skills required in the agricultural industry to upskill the current agricultural workforce and attract the next generation to work in the food and fibre production sector
+Agri-tech Education is a collection of projects aimed to showcase the scientific and digital skills required in the agricultural industry to upskill the current agricultural workforce and attract the next generation to work in the food and fibre production sector.

 The ‘Women in Agri-tech’ project will create and foster a strong network of female teachers who will become leaders in digital literacy, STEM and entrepreneurship in regional, rural and remote areas.